ismetdagli/HaX-CoNN/README.md

     ...
  ```

 Reference from paper: The outputs in Json file demonstrates very similar pattern in the Figure 3.
-The effect of varying with input and filter size for a convolution layer is illustrated in Figure 3.)
+Input and filter size for a convolution layer is illustrated in Figure 3 and encoded into json file in this artifact(output/emc_results.json).
+Besides, using maxn power mode helped us to get more EMC utilization (5-10% average increase)

 ### Step 5: Memory Throughput Profiling